Book Tickets

 Simultaneously epic and intimate, this monumental masterpiece redefined not only documentary filmmaking, but also public perception of the Holocaust more broadly.
 In 2023, UNESCO added the restored 35mm negative of Shoah to the Memory of the World international register.

-Shoah - Part 1, here.
+For more information about Shoah - Part 1, click here

 Unclassified 15+